 “When you see the tip of the tent as you arrive in the grounds, you really do get goose bumps,” he said of his first week on Bake Off.
 “But oh my goodness!
 Is it harder baking a cake in the tent than working in the city?
 100 times, way harder.”

-His first bake, a rhubarb crumble cake, was a little dry according to the judges, but “nothing a bit of custard wouldn’t help” according to Prue Leith.
+His first bake, a rhubarb crumble cake, was a little dry but “nothing a bit of custard wouldn’t help” according to Prue Leith.

 His bakes so far include Nordic Teacakes, an Owl Bread Sculpture, Windy City Millionaire Shortbreads, and a Nutty Caramel Cake.

 But while James has frequently been near the top in the Technical Challenge, he’s never come close to Star Baker – and in week four he only just managed to escape elimination.
 Will he survive week five?